← Todos os Posts

 Context management Maintain relevant information across turns Prompt dispatcher, philosophy injectors, memory capsules

-Tool routing Direct tool calls through appropriate handlers 84 hooks across PreToolUse, PostToolUse, UserPromptSubmit events
+Tool routing Direct tool calls through appropriate handlers 84 hooks across PreToolUse, PostToolUse, UserPromptSubmit events (hook event reference)

 Quality enforcement Verify outputs meet standards Quality gates, evidence requirements, 7 review agents